hyperledger/fabric-private-chaincode/demo/README.md

    compliant auction chaincode($FPC_PATH/demo/chaincode/fpc), register auction users, and bring up both the fabric-gatway & frontend UI.
 If the fabric-gateway and frontend UI docker images have not previously been built it will build them, otherwise the script will reuse the images already existing.
 The FPC chaincode will not be built unless specified by the flag --build-cc.
+   By calling the script with both build options, you will be able to run the demo without having to build the whole FPC project (e.g., by calling `make` in $FPC_PATH).

    options:
        --build-cc: